 why do we do small groups?

-Small groups are uncommon communities (Jn 17:20-23) applying God's truth and grace (2 Tim 3:15-4:2) in everyday life (Titus 3:8).
+Small groups are uncommon communities (John 17:20-23) applying God's truth and grace (2 Timothy 3:15-4:2) in everyday life (Titus 3:8).
 At Harvest Bible Chapel, we focus on the quality of discipleship.
 We encourage those in our fellowship to "get connected" by plugging into one of our small groups.
 The purpose of these groups is to care for and encourage one another in daily devotionals, effective prayer, and mutual accountability.

 what does a small group look like?